-A basic salt box style roof can be created by placing walls correctly and using the Knee Wall setting on the Roof tab of the Wall Specification dialog.
+A saltbox style roof can be created automatically by generating an additional floor level and utilizing the Knee Wall setting located on the Roof panel of the Wall Specification dialog.

-A barrel roof can be created by using the Curved Roof settings on the General tab of the Roof Plane Specification dialog.
+A barrel roof can be created by using the Curved Roof settings on the General panel of the Roof Plane Specification dialog.